 Making predictions with a GP is analogous to simply conditioning this normal distribution on our data.
 Considering a set of input,noise-free label pairs

-we may update our posterior over \textit{any subset} of the R.V's $f(x)$ by considering the joint normal over the subset and $\mathcal{D}$ and conditioning on $\mathcal{D}$.
+we may update our posterior over \textit{any subset} of the random variables $f(x)$ by considering the joint normal over the subset and $\mathcal{D}$ and conditioning on $\mathcal{D}$.
 For instance, when choosing a singleton index set $\{x_0\}$, the posterior over $f(x_0) | D$ is another normal distribution which may be written as\footnote{assuming prior $m(x) =0$}

 where